krakend/krakend-documentation/backends/data-manipulation.md

   documentation:
     parent: backends
 ---
+This page describes the most basic options to manipulate the content you receive from the backend before delivering it to the client.

 ## Filtering
 When you offer a KrakenD endpoint, you can decide whether to return all the fields from the backend (default behavior) or specify which ones are allowed through an allow or deny list.
 You might want to use this functionality for many different reasons.
 Still, we strongly encourage you to consider using it frequently to save the user's bandwidth, provide the client what is needed, and decrease the load and render times.